 Now, I'm assured that the late onset of oily skin is normal and most often linked to hormonal changes.
 But it's wreaking havoc on my makeup.
 No matter how much foundation I apply, the coverage barely lasts beyond lunchtime, the cream blushers I used to love have become completely out of the question and for most of the day, my forehead resembles nothing less than an oil slick.
 Nice.

-Thankfully I've found a solution to this problem and the answer lies in oil-controlling primers.
-Yes, it adds an extra step to my already lengthy morning makeup routine.
-But as most contain a hard-hitting mix of oil-blotting minerals and pore-filling polymers, they have the power to keep my face in place all day long.
-These are the formulas I really rate.
+Thankfully, I've found a solution to this problem.
+The answer lies in oil-controlling primers.
+Yes, it adds an extra step to my already lengthy morning makeup routine, but as most contain a hard-hitting mix of oil-blotting minerals and pore-filling polymers, they have the power to keep my face in place all day long.
+Keep scrolling to see the formulas I really love.

 This super-affordable option works much harder than its price tag might suggest.
 Even when faced with a hot, sticky day, my makeup didn't budge.

 This one is close to joining Double Wear in the Estée Lauder Hall of Fame.
 An oil-controlling primer as well as a "finisher," you can use this first as a base before your makeup to keep any shine at bay.
 Then lightly tap an extra layer over the top of your foundation and concealer to lock it all down.
 If you're not fussed on powders, this is your new go-to.

 If you don't like the feel of heavy creams or products on your skin, Illamasqua's super-light cream-gel formula could be a winner.
 While the mattifying ingredients work to absorb excess oil and literally form a shine-controlling "veil" over your face all day, oil-free moisturising agents such as glycerin make sure you don't dry out either.
 Because who wants flaky makeup, right?